Uncovering the Over-smoothing Challenge in Image Super-Resolution: Entropy-based Quantification and Contrastive Optimization: Method

-Inspired by the Perceptual Loss \cite{perceptual_loss}, we apply the $L_1$ and perceptual loss $L_p$ in our model. $L_1$ loss is the 1-norm distance between a generated image and its ground truth, which ensures the image reconstruction quality.
-Thus, $L_1$ loss is defined as:
+We propose an algorithm shown in Alg.~\ref{alg_training} for training a super-resolution model $F_\theta$ with DECLoss.
+In Alg.~\ref{alg_training}, we combine DECLoss with $L_1$ loss and perceptual loss to enhance the image reconstruction quality as used in ESRGAN \cite{esrgan}.
+The $L_1$ loss is defined as the 1-norm distance between the generated image and its ground truth, which ensures that the reconstructed image has high fidelity to the original.
+The $L_1$ loss is computed as

-The perceptual loss measures the distance in the feature space.
-We specify a pre-trained VGG-19 \cite{vgg} to generate the feature map, denoted as $\varphi$:
+where $\hat{y}$ and $y$ are the generated and ground truth images, respectively.
+In addition to the $L_1$ loss, the perceptual loss is used to measure the distance between the feature representations of the generated and ground truth images.
+A pre-trained VGG-19 network \cite{vgg} is used to generate a feature map $\varphi$, which is used to compute the perceptual loss.
+Specifically, the perceptual loss is defined as